QazerLab/commrate/README.md

 * medium size commits with short commit messages are usually **bad**;
 * huge commits are usually **bad** disregarding the message length.

 There are some obvious exceptions to the last assumption: initial commits, some types of refactoring, updates to the vendored dependencies, etc. Some of these exceptions are detected by `commrate` automatically, while some aren't.
-However, considering that the overall score is based on more than one rule, is is really hard to get the worst grade even when some exceptional case is not handled properly.
+However, considering that the overall score is based on more than one rule, it is really hard to get the worst grade even when some exceptional case is not handled properly.